regulad/SupIR/README.md

 This app includes IR code sequences from irdb, the license for which is as follows, while the SupIR code itself is licensed under GPL-v3.
 These IR sequences are data files that SupIR processes, similar to how a media player might ship with sample media files.
 Under GPL-v3 Section 5, SupIR (GPL-v3) and the IR database constitute separate and independent works distributed as an aggregate, not a combined work, and the IR sequences can be replaced or removed without recompiling SupIR.
 This can be done during package-time or with a Magisk-type shim.

-Almost all MakeHex code in this project has been reimplemented using MakeHex, its behavior, and other non-proprietary reference materials as reference.
-The original license of MakeHex is included below for the sake of completeness.
+Almost all non-trivial (<10 SLoC) portions MakeHex code present in this project has been reimplemented using MakeHex, its behavior, and other non-proprietary reference materials as reference.
+While the MakeHex license *should* be GPLv3-compatible since it permits redistrbution the original license of MakeHex is included below for the sake of completeness.

 ### irdb